This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Table of Contents

-If you plan to go to Canada in 2023, it’s good to know how much it will cost for your visa.
+If you plan to go to Canada in 2025, it’s good to know how much your visa will cost.
 The fees depend on the type and length of your visit – visitor visa, eTA, work permit, or study permit – each with different processing times and costs.
 You’ll also need to pay for biometrics like fingerprints and a digital photo.
 Here are some of the price breakdowns.

 Visitor visa